mouseless/json-concepts/specs/07-concepts/01-inline-concepts.md

 # Inline Concepts

-Concepts definition can be embedded into a schema file in `@concepts` meta-data.
+Concepts definition can be embedded into a schema file using `@concepts` meta-data.

 `SCHEMA: greeting.service.json`